EmreGrsy/portfolio_optimization/README.md

 ---

-This project demonstrates both approaches in practice using simulated data.
+This project demonstrates both approaches using simulated data.